 Do you want to create a donation form that lets users choose from multiple donation amounts?
 Providing multiple options may make it more likely your donors will contribute to your cause.

 In this article, we’ll show you how to create a donation form with multiple amounts.

 Requirements: If you’d like to allow payments in your forms, you’ll need a Pro license or higher to access the Stripe or PayPal addons.

-Next, we’ll add a payment field that allows users to choose from multiple donation amount options.
+Once you’ve opened the form builder, add a payment field that allows users to choose from multiple donation amount options.
 Depending on your preference, you may use the Multiple Items or the Dropdown Items field.

 You can also add or remove options by clicking on the plus (+) and minus (–) buttons respectively.

-Allow Donors to Decide the Amount
+2. Allowing Donors to Decide the Amount

 Next, do you want to prevent users from submitting a form with $0.00 in user-defined payment fields?
 If so, be sure to check out our tutorial on how to require a payment total here.